Municipal Bond Interest (code 57)

 - an agency or instrumentality of one of these entities.

-Enter the taxable amount on Utah form TC-40A, Part 1, using code 57.
+If the interest is not included in your federal adjusted gross income, enter the taxable amount on Utah form TC-40A, Part 1, using code 57.

 Keep all documentation with your tax records.